 - Neither of us fancied paddling anything for five to seven miles with or against the tide

 We took a 2.5 hour to with Wow Jetskis.
-Our guide Ryan was fantastic!
+Our guide, Ryan, was fantastic!
 A local Floridian who knows not only the waterways like the back of his hand but also an expert skier!
 I can’t say enough good things about this tour.
 The tour guides carefully navigate you through no wake zones while stopping along the way to capture photographs of you!

 We booked through Trip Advisor because I could not find the specific tour we were trying to do anywhere else.
 Don’t do this, go to their website directly to book.
 If you ask, the owner might give you 10% what other sites list if you call direct.
 Ask for Ryan – you will not be disappointed.

-The Dome Houses of Cape Romano Today
+The Cape Romano Dome House Today

 See more photos and keep up with the status of the dome homes on The Dome Houses of Cape Romano Facebook Page.